About WIHI

 Becoming an IB School - Process & Timeline:

 In April of 2013, WIHI received it's notice of approval to be an Official IB Diploma World School.
-We expect to receive our official letter from the IB Director General in May of 2013.

 In April of 2013, WIHI received it's notice of approval to be an Official IB Diploma World School.
-We expect to receive our official letter from the IB Director General in May of 2013.

 Teaching Staff: